 BY R.D.
 Miller

 Some of these developments offered by investors are like a hanging Pinata.
-They are attractive to many leaders in these poor and developing countries.
-And it seems some are eagerly waiting to take a whack.
+They are attractive to many political leaders in these poor and developing countries.
+And it inevitably seems some are eagerly waiting to take a whack.

 However, a piñata often leaves trash for someone else to clean up.
 Furthermore, when poor governance struggles to balance their financial books and move people out of poverty, this frequently leads to forced marriages.